zemian/firepage/readme.md

 # MarkNotes

-A single `index.php` page application for viewing Markdown notes.
+MarkNotes is a single `index.php` page application for viewing Markdown notes.

 We used [parsedown](https://github.com/erusev/parsedown) to render Markdown file.
-This library is embeded inside the `index.php` in order to keep the goal of single page application.
+This library is embedded inside the `index.php` in order to keep the goal of single page application.

 To try it, run this: